abinit/abinit/doc/tutorial/tdepes.md

 The calculation of the electronic eigenvalue correction due to electron-phonon coupling along high-symmetry lines requires the use of 6 datasets per q-point.
+Moreover, the choice of an arbitrary k-wavevector breaks all symmetries of the crystal.
 Different datasets are required to compute the following quantites:

 $\Psi^{(0)}_{kHom}$